Apple apologizes for iPad ad that features a crushed piano

-(Keystone SDA) Apple has teased a trailer for its new iPad model, but not in the way the company had hoped.
-Apple apologized and said it would refrain from broadcasting the ad on television
+Apple has teased a trailer for its new iPad model, but not in the way the company had hoped.
+Apple apologized and said it would refrain from broadcasting the ad on television.

 The video was intended to amazingly emphasize the diverse capabilities of the Pro model of the tablet series: musical instruments such as a trumpet and piano as well as paint pots, cameras, sculptures and a video game machine are crushed in a giant press.
 Then the press opens again – and there’s an iPad inside.